FreeProving/free-compiler/CONTRIBUTING.md

  - **Capitalize the subject line**

+   The first word of the subject line should be capitalized (e.g. `Add feature XYZ` instead of `add feature XYZ`).

  - **Do not end the subject line with a period**

+   Even though subject lines should form a sentence, trailing punctuation does not add any information and costs precious space.

  - **Use the present tense and imperative mood in the subject line**